 Members of the public who wish to comment on matters before the City Council, in-lieu-of doing so in person, please submit comments in writing via mail to “City Council” at 77 Fair Drive, Costa Mesa, CA 92626 or by email to email@example.com The comments will be provided to the City Council as part of the meeting record and will be uploaded on the City’s website.
 We are also considering teleconferencing options to further mitigate exposure.

 Development Services will continue to offer services online, and via email, telephone or conference line.
-Planning applications and certain building permit applications will be accepted electronically.
-In person site visits and inspections will be limited and considered on a case-by-case basis only.
-For assistance, please visit the department webpage, or call or email:
+Planning applications and building permit applications will be accepted electronically.
+In person site visits and inspections by City staff will continue, so long as State and local health guidelines are followed and conditions are safe.
+Staff will perform remote site visits and inspections via FaceTime, Skype, photos, etc. whenever feasible.
+Please visit the department webpage for additional information, or call or email.

 |Planning Services||(714) firstname.lastname@example.org